Starcounter/StarcounterClientFiles/src/StarcounterClientFiles/wwwroot/sys/uniform.css/README.md

 It is a set of helper CSS classes to implement:

 - contextual look &amp; feel for native HTML elements using classes such as `.uni-primary-button`, `.uni-alert-success`, etc
-- typical UI patterns using classes such as `.uni-section-primary`, `.uni-card`, `.uni-label-control`, etc.
+- typical UI patterns using classes such as `.uni-section-primary`, `.uni-card`, etc.

 If you are looking for UI Components library check [Uniform components](components/).